wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 - button data
 - listbox data

-So the first port should keep that composition model.

-Recommendation:

 - `LegacyDropdown` owns one button node and one listbox node
 - preserve source-local offsets exactly

-This is a case where the data shape already tells us the right runtime shape.

 ### `SLIDER_DATA`

-First-pass replacement:

 - fixed-position slider node
 - preserve authored bounds/origin

-No layout abstraction is needed to get this working.

 ## Archetype Resolution

-A legacy frontend control is not defined by the data record alone.
-It is also defined by its referenced archetype:
+A legacy control is defined by both its record and its referenced archetype:

 - `Button!!...`
 - `Static!!...`